hasura/pacha/README.md

 # pacha-ai

-Connect your private data to LLMs, Agentic RAG
+Connect your private data to LLMs

 ## What is it?

-Pacha is an AI agent built over a custom Python-language model that does complex planning and retrieval of context over private data.
+Pacha is an AI tool does query planning and retrieval of context for a natural language over a SQL interface.

 You would use Pacha with your favourite LLMs to generate grounded responses in your AI apps/agents.

 ## Quickstart

 #### Requirements

 - An LLM for response generation
-- A unified query execution layer like Hasura
+- A SQL layer (you can use Hasura DDN for a unified SQLlayer over all your data)

 ```python